OpenMW/openmw/docs/source/manuals/openmw-cs/record-types.rst

    Finally, *Armor Value* tells the game how much points to add to the player character’s *Armor Rating*.

-   Armor parts can be either Light, Medium, or Heavy and are assigned into these categories primarily by their weight.
-In addition, the type of armor part (what slot it goes to) and GMST values ``fLightMaxMod`` and ``fMedMaxMod`` further affect whether an armor is Light, Medium, or Heavy.
+   An armor piece can be either Light, Medium, or Heavy and is assigned to a category primarily by its weight.
+In addition, the type of armor piece (what slot it goes to) and GMST values ``fLightMaxMod`` and ``fMedMaxMod`` further affect this.
 By default these values are:

 .. list-table::
    :widths: 40 20 20 20
    :header-rows: 1

-   * - Armor part
+   * - Armor piece
      - Light (weight)
      - Medium (weight)
      - Heavy (weight)